Therapy Acceleration Program

 Turku, Finland - Faron Pharmaceuticals is a clinical stage biopharmaceutical company developing novel treatments for medical conditions with significant unmet needs caused by dysfunction of our immune system.
 The Company currently has a pipeline based on the receptors involved in regulation of immune response in oncology, organ damage and bone marrow regeneration.

 Bexmarilimab, a novel anti-Clever-1 humanized antibody, is its investigative precision immunotherapy with the potential to provide permanent immune stimulation for difficult-to-treat cancers through targeting myeloid function.
-A Phase 1 study in AML (BEXMAB) has been cleared by the FDA and Finnish Medicines Agency and is currently enrolling patients (NCT05428969).
+A Phase 1 study in AML, MDS and CMML (BEXMAB) has been cleared by the FDA and Finnish Medicines Agency and is currently enrolling patients (NCT05428969).

 Forty Seven